fremtind/f1-doesnt-matter/slides.md

 - Dropping model names like you are swapping pokemon cards
 - Gatekeeping and arrogance
 - Toxic code reviews
-- Now that every linkedin influencer is a ChatGPT expert, it's easy to forget that NLP is hard.
+- Now that every LinkedIn influencer is a ChatGPT expert, it's easy to forget that NLP is hard.

 ##### **Empathy and willingness to learn and share make more ML money than hard skills**